-France's Isabelle Huppert to receive AFI lifetime achievement award
+France's Isabelle Huppert to receive AFI festival tribute

-LONDON The BFI London Film Festival kicks off 12 days of movie premieres, screenings and talks on Wednesday with organizers this year focusing on promoting diversity.

-LOS ANGELES French actress Isabelle Huppert, known for films such as "La Ceremonie," "The Piano Teacher" and "Amour," will receive this year's lifetime achievement award from the American Film Institute (AFI), the organization said Wednesday.
+LOS ANGELES (Reuters) - French actress Isabelle Huppert, known for films such as "La Ceremonie," "The Piano Teacher" and "Amour," will receive a tribute honoring her career from the American Film Institute (AFI) at this year's festival, the organization said on Wednesday.

 Huppert, 63, will be honored at a gala ceremony on Nov.
 13 in Hollywood that will include a screening of her latest film "Elle," directed by Paul Verhoeven.
 It will be part of the AFI's annual film festival in Hollywood, which showcases key films in contention for awards.